ubilabs/react-geosuggest/README.md

 </html>
 ```

-You can use [@ubilabs/react-google-maps](https://github.com/visgl/react-google-maps) to intialize the Google Maps API and load the the require Google Maps libraries.
+You can use [@ubilabs/react-google-maps](https://github.com/visgl/react-google-maps) to initialize the Google Maps API and load the require Google Maps libraries.

 Visit the [Google Developer Console](https://console.developers.google.com) to generate your API key.
 The API's that you have to enable in your Google API Manager Dashboard are [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start), [Google Places API Web Service](https://developers.google.com/places/web-service/) and [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/).